-This declaration applies to the following Generation Resources (list by Resource Site Code):List Generation Resource(s) by Resource Site Code
+This declaration applies to the following Generation Resources (list by Resource Site Code):

 Natural Gas Pipeline Coordination

 INSTRUCTIONS: Use this section for Generation Resources relying on natural gas as the primary fuel source.
 Repeat the following for each applicable Generation Resource.